This post contains affiliate links.

-You grabbed 3 woods (Driver, 3-Wood, 5-Wood), 9 irons (3 through 9 plus a pitching wedge and sand wedge) and the only decision anybody really had to make was whether they added a 1 or 2-iron or an extra wedge.
+You grabbed three woods (Driver, 3-Wood, 5-Wood), 9 irons (3 through 9 plus a pitching wedge and sand wedge) and the only decision anybody really had to make was whether they added a 1 or 2-iron or an extra wedge.

 Today it’s all different.

-The driver and putter are really now the only clubs in the golf bag which are the staple of all regular golfers and the makeup of the rest of the set is up for debate.
+The driver and putter are really now the only clubs in the golf bag that are the staple of all regular golfers and the makeup of the rest of the set is up for debate.